 - rock climbing wall

-- a very interesting Spacenet (a three dimensional web kids climb swings and vibrates with every move made.)
+- an interesting Spacenet (a three dimensional web kids climb swings and vibrates with every move made.)

 While there, a character came out and spoke about Dinosaurs.
 The kids had a blast, however, neither finished exploring once they saw the Splashpad!